Topical SEO – Create Supporting Articles

-Once a topic has become it’s own “entity” in the secondary index, further associations of relevancy will be made.
+Once a topic has become its own “entity” in the secondary index, further associations of relevancy will be made.
 These will be cross-referenced to other topics/entities and even individual keywords from one topic to individual keywords in another topic.

 This allows Google to provide us with more relevant results than ever before.

-So, hopefully you agree with me that Topical SEO extends far beyond just our on-page content or how we go about performing our keyword research.
+So, hopefully, you agree with me that Topical SEO extends far beyond just our on-page content or how we go about performing our keyword research.

-By creating content depth this helps with your overall TF: IDF score for your website.
+By creating content depth helps with your overall TF: IDF score for your website.

 What is TF: IDF?

-TF: IDF is term frequency-inverse document frequency.
+TF: IDF is the term frequency-inverse document frequency.

 Term frequency is page level and another phrase to explain keyword density of wording being repeated on particular articles.
 The more times a keyword is repeated on the page then the more weight is given to google that this webpage is about this particular keyword.

 What is WDF: IDF?

 WDF: IDF is within document frequency-inverse document frequency.

 This is basically the same explanation as TF: IDF but some call it WDF because want to understand it is within individual documents the term frequency is calculated.

-Both WDF: IDF and TF: IDF considers onpage keyword density multipled by how many documents on a site support this to give a weight on whether this is an influence to that niche.
+Both WDF: IDF and TF: IDF considers on-page keyword density multiplied by how many documents on-site support this to give weight on whether this is an influence on that niche.

 Utilise Hilltop Algorithm

 If you truly understand what is implied, you can tactfully add content using inherent language from a theme that acts as the thread that connects the documents to a topical body of information.

-Building your topical SEO score is explained well in this article on Link Building Or Topical Content And Internal Links that shows the importance of supporting articles along with niche relevant backlinks.
+Building your topical SEO score is explained well in this article on Link Building Or Topical Content And Internal Links that show the importance of supporting articles along with niche relevant internal links.

 How to Start Finding Blog Keywords

 If Google doesn’t see new pages as being relevant to your domain, it’s less likely to rank them highly.